Alumnus Elected to US House of Representatives

 An internship through Brockport’s Washington Program sparked a political career for John Faso ’74.

-More than 40 years after interning on Capitol Hill as a student in The College at Brockport’s Washington D.C.
+More than 40 years after interning on Capitol Hill as a student in SUNY Brockport’s Washington D.C.
 Internship Program, John Faso ’74 is heading back to Congress.
 But this time, he won’t be an intern.

 On January 3, Faso will be sworn-in as a newly elected member of the United States House of Representatives.